 According to Webster’s a rule is “a prescribed guide for conduct or action of an accepted procedure, custom, or habit.”
-Further the definition says, “the exercise of authority or control.”
-What started my thinking about this subject is the response I hear often from educators who work with elementary children.
-Many educators working with elementary children in out of school programs define the relationship between the child and the adult in terms of who follows rules and who does not.
+The definition continues, “the exercise of authority or control.”
+I started thinking more about this subject because I often see educators in school age programs, define their relationship between the child and the adult in terms of who follows the rules and who does not.

-The definition of an agreement by Webster is “a harmony of opinion, action, or character.”
+In contrast, the definition of an agreement by Webster’s is “a harmony of opinion, action, or character.”
 Or “harmony and accordance in opinion or feeling.”
-Looking at the difference between rules and agreements, is it possible that if we invite elementary children to be part of the learning community, and collaborate with educators in creating agreements, many behavior issues would go away?
+Looking at the difference between rules and agreements, is it possible that if we invite school age children to be part of the learning community, and collaborate with educators in creating agreements, many social challenges would go away?

 Do you use rules as the guiding principals in your program?

 What are the principals that guide your program?

 How are your parents involved in the social aspects of your learning community?